Polkas/pacs/README.md

 ## Package health

-We could find out if a certain package version was lived more than 14 days (or other x limit days).
+We could find out if a certain package version lived more than 14 days (or other x limit days).
-If not then we might assume something wrong was with it, as had to be quickly updated.
+If not then we might assume something was wrong with it, as had to be quickly updated.

 e.g. `dplyr` under the "0.8.0" version seems to be a broken release, we could find out that it was published only for 1 day.